REVOgati/Ecommerce_Consumer_Behaviour/README.md

 ###	**Tools Used**

 - __Cleaning and Preparation__: The dataset contains very many entries and I used **Python** programming language for the cleaning and preparation.
-Python programming is one of the most powerful tools in data analysis as it can handle thousands of entries without the possibility of crashing, unlike Excel.
+Python programming is one of the most powerful tools in data analysis as it can handle thousands of entries.

 - __Exploratory Data Analysis__: For the Data Analysis and insights drawing process, I used **Python** and **SQL** in order to improve my practise.

-- __Visualizations__: I used both **R programming** and **Tableau** depending on the specific goals to effectively display my findings.
+- __Visualizations__: I used  **Tableau**  to effectively display my findings.

 - __Presentation__: I used **Google slides** to create a simplified explanation of the entire process.
 This is in order to enable easy and direct understanding by of the project.
 The slides are made with clarity and simplification,in that, even one with zero knowledge of data analysis understands the steps taken in meeting the objectives.